 I, (Name of Parent / Guardian)

 Of (permanent address)

 Hereby give consent to my son / daughter (Full name and date of birth)

-nergency AAI held by the School for such emergencies.
-I also ical team to administer emergency drugs if deemed necessary
+To receive Adrenaline from an emergency AAI held by the School for such emergencies.
+I also consent for the health centre medical team to administer emergency drugs if deemed necessary within their guidelines.

-Signature of Parent / Guardian

-Date

-OR IF NOT WISHING TO CONSENT Γ:

-I do NOT give my consent to the above Please Tick Box
+I do NOT give my consent to the above Please Tick Box •

 Signed

 Date

 PRINT NAME